 - No more Adsense mobile widget.
 A replacement should do better.

-- It takes time to forget something great and adapt to the new changes.
+- It takes time to forget something great and adapt to the fresh changes.

 - If it doesn’t meet the expectation as Adsense mobile app, it’s going to be an upset.